ROBOTIS-GIT/emanual/docs/kr/platform/manipulator_h/introduction.md

 ## [SimplePtoP](#simpleptop)

-`Warning` Product may move fast with this example.
+**WARNING** : Product may move fast with this example.
 When testing this example keep a safe distance while able to cut power off in case of undesired operation.
 {: .notice--warning}

 SimplePtoP is the end effector’s move point (from P1 to P2).